An Irish Tale from Giant’s Causeway to Dublin's fair City in the footsteps of some of the literary giants of Ireland

-We trace some of the literary giants of Ireland and explore the island’s beautiful landscape which has evoked this creativity and inspired some of their wonderful writing.
+Trace the footsteps of some of the literary giants of Ireland and explore the island’s beautiful landscape which has evoked this creativity and inspired their wonderful writing.

 Discover the beauty of Ireland's stunning coastal and mountain scenery.
 Lush, unspoilt countryside and sites of unique splendour from the geological wonder of the Giant’s Causeway, a UNESCO World Heritage site, to the dramatic and rugged Cliffs of Moher, part of a UNESCO Global Geo-park, home to rare plants, puffin colonies and dolphins.

 Enjoy a drive through the vast Connemara peninsula, Dingle Peninsula and the isolated Aran Islands.
-Travel the spectacular Ring of Kerry and through the beautiful lake-land scenery of Killarney National Park.
-Explore captivating cities: Belfast, birthplace of the Titanic, Galway full of artists and musicians, Limerick, a city of literary focus with great sporting traditions, Cork, home of the revolutionary leader and Clonakilty man Michael Collins and finally Dublin, the lively capital of the Republic with a long and colourful history.
+Travel the spectacular Ring of Kerry and through the beautiful lakeland scenery of Killarney National Park.
+Discover the captivating cities of: Belfast, birthplace of the Titanic, bohemian Galway, Limerick, a city of literary focus with great sporting traditions, Cork, home of the revolutionary leader and Clonakilty man Michael Collins and finally Dublin, the lively capital of the Republic with a long and colourful history.

 Discover the heritage and mystical Celtic charm of the Emerald Isle, the incredible legends and the famously warm welcome that greets all visitors.